-The pressure-corrected data of Deep River Neutron monitor NM (cut-off rigidity = 1.02 GV, Latitude = $46.1^{\circ}$ N, Longitude = $282.5^{\circ}$ E, Altitude = 145 M) has been subjected to Fourier Analysis for the period 1981-94 after applying the trend correction to have the amplitude (%) and phase (hr) of the diurnal anisotropy of cosmic ray intensity for unusually high amplitude events.
-The amplitude of the diurnal anisotropy on an annual average basis is found to be 0.4%, which has been taken as reference line in order to select high amplitude events.
+The pressure-corrected data of Deep River Neutron monitor NM (cut off rigidity = 1.02 GV, Latitude = 46.1 °N, Longitude = 282.5 °E, Altitude = 145 m) has been subjected to Fourier analysis for the period 1981-94, after applying the trend correction to have the amplitude (%) and phase (hr) of the diurnal anisotropy of cosmic ray intensity for unusually low amplitude events.
+The amplitude of the diurnal anisotropy on an annual average basis is found to be 0.4%, which has been taken as reference line in order to select low amplitude events.

-The days having abnormally high amplitude for a successive number of five or more days have been selected as high amplitude anisotropic wave train events.
-The anisotropic wave train events are identified using the hourly plots of cosmic ray intensity recorded at ground based neutron monitoring station and selected thirty eight unusually high amplitude wave train events during the period 1981-94.
-The average values of sunspot numbers $(R_z)$ for each corresponding HAE event have been used in the present analysis.
+The days having abnormally low amplitude for a successive number of five or more days have been selected as low amplitude anisotropic wave train events.
+The anisotropic wave train events are identified using the hourly plots of cosmic ray intensity recorded at ground based neutron monitoring station and selected twenty eight unusually low amplitude wave train events during the period 1981-94.
+The average values of sunspot numbers $(R_z)$ for each corresponding LAE event have been used in the present analysis.

-3. Results and Discussion
+2. Results and Discussion

-The long term variation of the amplitude (%) and time of maximum of the diurnal anisotropy for each HAE event is plotted for 1981-1994 and shown in Figure 1, along with the corresponding sunspot numbers.
-It can be clearly seen from the figure that the amplitude of the diurnal anisotropy consistently remains constant (0.6%) during the entire period.
+The long term variation of the amplitude (%) and time of maximum (hr) of the diurnal anisotropy for each LAE event is plotted for 1981-1994 and shown in Figure 1, along with the corresponding sunspot numbers.
+It can be clearly seen from the figure that the amplitude of the diurnal anisotropy consistently remains constant (0.12%) during the period 1981-84.
+The distribution of amplitude shows two peaks during 1985 and 1986.
+There is a sharp decrease in the diurnal amplitude during the year 1986 and remains low during the solar activity minimum year 1987, which is in accordance with the findings of Ahluwalia et al. [48] for Deep River neutron monitor for the period 1980-87.
+It remains almost constant and high for the period 1988-89 close to solar activity maximum and solar activity maximum year 1990.
+It again falls to lower values during 1991 and gradually attains higher values during 1992.
+The amplitude falls to lower values during

+1993-94.
 However it does not indicate a one-to-one correlation with the sunspot numbers.
-It is also evident from the figure that the amplitude distribution shows a peak corresponding to sunspot maximum during the year 1989 close to the solar activity maximum year which is found to be correlated to the secondary peak observed in the geomagnetic activity [47, 48, 49] and can be attributed to the corotating solar wind streams [50].
+It is also evident from the figure that the diurnal amplitude remains high during solar activity minimum (1987) as well as solar activity maximum (1990).
+However, in case of HAE the diurnal amplitude consistently remains constant and the amplitude distribution shows a peak corresponding to sunspot maximum during the year 1989 close to the solar activity maximum year [49].
 Further we find from the figure that the diurnal time of maximum does not show any correlation with the sunspot numbers but indicates a shift towards earlier hours from the normal corotational/azimuthal direction during the entire period of event.
-These observations are found to be consistent with that of Kumar et al. [51] and Ananth et al. [52] and suggest that the amplitude of the diurnal anisotropy is correlated with the solar cycle but the direction of the anisotropy is not correlated with the solar cycle and shows a systematic shift to earlier hours.
+The time of maximum for diurnal anisotropy also does not shows any correlation with the sunspot numbers but indicates a significant shift towards earlier hours from the normal corotational/18 Hr direction for the HAE [49].
+These trends are found to be consistent with that of Kumar et al. [50] and Ananth et al. [51] and suggest that the amplitude of the diurnal anisotropy is correlated with the solar cycle but the direction of the anisotropy is not correlated with the solar cycle and shows a systematic shift to earlier hours.

 Figure 1.
-The long-term variation of cosmic-ray diurnal anisotropy amplitude (%) and the time of maximum (hr) for each HAE event is shown as a function of solar cycle represented by sunspot number ( $R_z$ ) for the period 1981-1994.
+The long-term variation of cosmic-ray diurnal anisotropy amplitude (%) and the time of maximum (hr) for each LAE event is shown as a function of solar cycle represented by sunspot number (Rz) for the period 1981-1994.